harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/05_trends.md

 {# ==============> Citation search <============== #}
 # Citation search
 Use the `api()` command to generate timelines over CAP data filtered using parameters for the CAP Cases endpoint.
-Any fields used as filters for the Cases API (cites\_to, reporter, jurisdiction) may be used.
+Most fields used as filters for the Cases API (cites\_to, reporter, jurisdiction) may be used.

 Examples: